Movie Maniacs

 Movie Maniacs is a 1936 short subject directed by Del Lord starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
 It is the 13th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-The Stooges are stowaways aboard a boxcar bound for Hollywood, envisioning themselves as future movie stars without merit.
-Upon trespassing into a movie studio, they are mistaken for executives poised to assume control, granting them unwarranted authority over film production.
-Their tenure begins on a tumultuous note when Curly's misstep with a match disturbs a silent film star, prompting the departure of key personnel and leaving the trio to assume acting roles themselves.
+The Stooges are stowaways aboard a boxcar bound for Hollywood, envisioning themselves as future movie stars although they lack any qualifications.
+They trespass into a movie studio, where the studio boss, who is awaiting the arrival of three New York executives poised to assume control, mistakes the Stooges for the executives and grants them complete authority over film production.
+The trio's tenure begins on a tumultuous note when they arrive noisily onto a set where a romantic drama is being filmed, destroying the scene and angering the director.
+Tensions mount as Moe repeatedly interrupts the filming to complain that there is too little action, while Larry and Curly, in a quest for more dynamic performances, annoy the actors by manipulating them like puppets.
+This prompts the departure of key personnel, leaving the trio to assume acting roles themselves.

-Their charade unravels when genuine executives arrive, exposing the trio's ruse and instigating a pursuit by the studio and crew.
-Fleeing their pursuers, the Stooges find themselves in a precarious encounter with lions, leading to a chaotic escapade as they attempt to evade danger in a runaway car.
+Their charade unravels when the studio receives a telegram from the genuine executives, explaining that their arrival has been delayed.
+Realizing that the Stooges are imposters, the studio boss and the film's crew angrily pursue them.
+The trio inadvertently take refuge in a lion's den, from which they attempt a hasty escape into a nearby car, but a lion follows them into the vehicle before they drive chaotically away.